Best point-and-shoot cameras: how to choose?

 |

-Announced in February 2024, the Fujifilm X100VI is the sixth generation of this APS-C compact expert camera.
-It features a 40.2 MP sensor combined with the X-Processor 5 processor for sharp, detailed images.
-The most important new feature of this model is the integrated 5-axis sensor stabilisation (a first for this range!).
+Announced in February 2024, the Fujifilm X100VI is the sixth generation of this expert APS-C compact camera.
+It combines a 40.2 MP sensor with the X-Processor 5 for sharp, detailed images.
+The major new feature on this model is its built-in 5-axis image stabilization, a first for the X100 range.

-On the video front, the camera can record in 6.2K at 30 fps and in 4K DCI at 60 fps.
+On the video side, the camera can record in 6.2K at 30 fps and in DCI 4K at 60 fps.
 The hybrid viewfinder and tilting touchscreen also make framing easier.
-Ergonomically, the camera retains a retro design with manual shutter speed, aperture and ISO controls, making it intuitive to use.
-It’s compact and relatively light, making it easy to take with you wherever you go.
-The battery life of up to 450 shots per charge is decent, but could be improved.
+Ergonomically, the camera keeps its retro design, with manual controls for shutter speed, aperture, and ISO, which makes it very intuitive to use.
+It is compact and relatively light, so it is easy to take almost anywhere.
+Battery life is decent, with up to 450 shots per charge, although it could still be better.

-The Fujifilm X100VI is primarily aimed at photographers looking for a lightweight, discreet and well-designed camera.
-It’s perfect for street photography, reportage and portraits.
-However, its autofocus has some limitations when it comes to tracking moving subjects.
-In my opinion, it’s a fine camera that perfectly blends the modern and the retro.
+The Fujifilm X100VI is mainly aimed at photographers looking for a lightweight, discreet, and beautifully designed camera.
+It is ideal for street photography, reportage, and portraits.
+Its autofocus still has some limitations when tracking moving subjects, but in my opinion, it remains a very appealing camera that blends modern technology with a strong retro feel.

 Sony RX100 VII

-Available since July 2019, the Sony RX100 VII is a high-quality expert compact designed for professional photographers and videographers.
-It features a 20.1 megapixel sensor and BionZ X processor.
-Real-time AF tracking and ultra-fast focusing make it extremely responsive.
-Its 24-200mm f/2.8-4.5 zoom is versatile (rare for a compact expert).
+Available since July 2019, the Sony RX100 VII is a high-quality expert compact camera designed for demanding photographers and videographers.
+It features a 20.1 MP sensor and a BIONZ X processor.
+Real-time AF tracking and very fast focusing make it extremely responsive.
+Its 24-200 mm f/2.8-4.5 zoom is also highly versatile, which is rare for an expert compact camera.

-In terms of performance, the camera offers a burst rate of 20 fps, while its Single Burst mode allows up to 90 fps over 7 shots.
-It can also capture fast-moving action thanks to an ISO range of 100 to 12,800, extendable to 25,600, and an electronic shutter speed of up to 1/32,000s.
-It’s also up to the task when it comes to video, recording at up to 30 fps in 4K and up to 120 fps in Full HD.
+In terms of performance, the camera offers a 20 fps burst mode, while Single Burst Shooting can reach up to 90 fps over 7 frames.
+It can also handle fast-moving action thanks to an ISO range of 100 to 12,800, expandable to 25,600, and an electronic shutter speed of up to 1/32,000s.
+Video performance is strong too, with 4K recording at up to 30 fps and Full HD recording at up to 120 fps.

-In short, the compact, lightweight RX100 VII is ideal for travel photography, reportage and even vlogging.
-Its high performance makes it a premium compact.
-Of course, all this comes at a price… but this camera is still an excellent investment!
+In short, the compact and lightweight RX100 VII is ideal for travel photography, reportage, and even vlogging.
+Its performance makes it one of the most capable expert compacts around.
+Of course, all of that comes at a price, but it remains an excellent camera.

 Sony ZV-1 II

-In terms of ergonomics, the camera is compact and light.
+Ergonomically, the camera is compact and light.
 For video, it can record in 4K UHD at 30 fps and in Full HD at up to 120 fps.
-There are also S-Log 2 and S-Log 3 modes, ideal for creating professional video projects.
-For video creation, the versatility of this camera is perfect.
-With an ISO range of 125 to 12,800 and a burst rate of 24 fps, it’s also ideal for photography.
-However, its f/4 aperture has some limitations in low light.
+It also includes S-Log2 and S-Log3 profiles, which are useful if you want more flexibility in post-production.
+For content creation, this camera’s versatility is one of its main strengths.
+With an ISO range of 125 to 12,800 and a burst rate of 24 fps, it can also be useful for photography.
+However, its f/1.8-4 lens becomes more limited at the telephoto end, especially in low light.

 Ricoh GR IIIx

-Announced for September 2021, the Ricoh GR IIIx is a revised version of the famous GR III.
-Its main difference from its predecessor is a fixed lens equivalent to a full-frame 40mm, up from 28mm.
-It retains its 24.2 megapixel sensor, which guarantees sharp, detailed images.
-It has an ISO range of 100 to 102,400, which is good for low light.
-The autofocus is fairly effective, although the continuous mode and AF tracking are not as good as those of the competition.
+Announced in September 2021, the Ricoh GR IIIx is a revised version of the famous GR III.
+The main difference from its predecessor is its fixed lens, equivalent to 40 mm in full-frame terms, instead of 28 mm.
+It keeps the same 24.2 MP sensor, which delivers sharp, detailed images.
+Its ISO range runs from 100 to 102,400, which is useful in low light.
+Autofocus is fairly effective, although continuous AF and subject tracking are not as strong as on some competitors.

-Both compact and lightweight, this camera is ideal for street photography and reportage.
-Its portable format makes it perfect for long sessions without taking up too much space.
-It also includes image stabilisation to improve sharpness.
-However, its burst rate is limited to 4 fps, making it unsuitable for fast-moving shots.
+Compact and lightweight, this camera is ideal for street photography and reportage.
+Its portable format makes it perfect for long shooting sessions without taking up much space.
+It also includes image stabilization to improve sharpness.
+However, its burst rate is limited to 4 fps, which makes it less suitable for fast-moving subjects.

-To sum up, the Ricoh GR IIIx offers excellent photographic performance, but it doesn’t excel when it comes to video.
-It’s limited to Full HD with no 4K mode, while its autofocus doesn’t track moving subjects very well.
-If you’re looking for a minimalist, discreet camera with great image quality, then you’ve come to the right place!
+In short, the Ricoh GR IIIx delivers excellent still-image quality, but it is not a camera that shines for video.
+It is limited to Full HD, with no 4K mode, and its autofocus does not track moving subjects particularly well.
+If you are looking for a minimalist, discreet camera with excellent image quality, this one is definitely worth considering.

 Leica D-Lux 8

-In terms of use, the camera is ideal for street and everyday photography.
-However, its limited focal range makes it less suitable for travel photography.
-On the other hand, its size and weight are relatively compact and light, making it easy to carry around!
-On the downside, the body is not tropicalised and does not come with a rotating screen.
+In use, the camera is well suited to street and everyday photography.
+However, its relatively limited focal range makes it less versatile than some travel-oriented compacts.
+On the plus side, it remains fairly compact and light, so it is easy to carry around.
+On the downside, the body is not weather-sealed and the screen is not fully articulating.

-In a nutshell, the Leica D-Lux 8 has a very nice design with a faux leather finish.
-It’s a good compromise between style and decent performance.
-If it lives up to your expectations, you won’t be disappointed!
+In a nutshell, the Leica D-Lux 8 has a very elegant design with a faux leather finish.
+It offers a good balance between style, compactness, and solid performance.
+If this is the kind of compact camera you are looking for, it should not disappoint.

 Leica Q3